shells-dw/streamdeck-totalmix/README.md

 # Limitations

-- OSC: currently I have the receive port hardcoded to 9001 ("Port outgoing" in TotalMix - which is used for the "Mirror TotalMix" function, planning on adding an option to change it.
+- Windows 10 with .NET Framework is required to run this plugin.
-- OSC: part 2 of the getting the active state when loading a deck... it only checks when the deck is loaded, for example if you open a folder that contains those buttons, or switch to a profile that does, etc. so when stuff is changed on the UI in the computer, via MIDI or a snapshot is loaded, that will not reflect on the buttons.
+- OSC: getting the active state when loading a deck... it only checks when the deck is loaded, for example if you open a folder that contains those buttons, or switch to a profile that does, etc. so when stuff is changed on the UI in the computer, via MIDI or a snapshot is loaded, that will not reflect on the buttons.
 It will take roughly 2 seconds per input/playback/output group when a deck containing buttons that mirror TotalMix settings is opened, regardless how many buttons of that group are on the Deck.
 Meaning if you have 12 Input channel buttons, it will take 2 seconds, if you have 1 input, 1 playback and 1 output button, it will take 6.
 - MIDI: I developed this on Windows, using virtualMidi with a RME Fireface UC (which was the only device I currently have access to).
 It should theoretically work with most other RME interfaces too, as long as they support TotalMix FX.
 - There is no MacOS support.
 It would mean a total rewrite of the plugin in Xcode to have it work on MacOS natively, for which I don't have the time.
 - MIDI: It needs a virtual MIDI port, writing my own drivers and have them signed is definitely above my skillset, so you'll have to install a driver for that additionally. (e.g. [virtualMidi][], [loopBe][])

+# I have an issue or miss a feature?

+You can submit an issue or request a feature with [GitHub issues].
+Please describe as good as possible what went wrong and also include any log files as they are incredibly helpful for me to figure out what went wrong.
+Logs can be found in %APPDATA%\Elgato\StreamDeck\Plugins\de.shells.totalmix.sdPlugin, and will be named pluginlog.log.
+As described above I developed this with a Fireface UC which is the only device I have at home and with that constant access to so debugging/developing for any other RME device might not be the the easiest task, but I'll see what I can do.

 # Contribute